yiling-huang/bank_decision_tree_R/README.md

 # bank_decision_tree_R

-Objectives: Can we predict whether client subscribed a term deposit using these features?
+Objectives: Can we predict whether client subscribe a term deposit using these features?

 Model I use: Decision tree ("C50" package)